NeonilaH/Bash-commands-HW-1-2/README.md

 `ls`
  17. Exit folder inner_dir_1. -
 `cd`
- 18. Output the contents of the tf_3.txt file to the terminal. - `cat dir_1/inner_dir_1/tf_3.txt`
+ 18. Print the contents of the tf_3.txt file in the terminal. - `cat dir_1/inner_dir_1/tf_3.txt`
  19. Find the path to the file tf_4.txt. -
 `find $PWD -type f -name "tf_4.txt"`